aws-samples/langgraph-multi-agent/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Navigate to the `baseball-langchain-agents` folder.
-4. Open and execute the sample Jupyter Notebooks in order.
+3. Open and execute the sample Jupyter Notebooks in order.
 You must ensure that the Jupyter notebook is running a python kernel tied to the virtual environment you have created so that the required libraries will be available.

 The intent of the sample notebooks is to first demonstrate a use case that is unknown to the agent system, and then to demonstrate a slight variation of the same use case after the system has learned the pattern.

 ## Folder Structure

 ```
-baseball-langchain-agents
+langgraph-multi-agent
 │   README.md
 │   .gitignore
 │   requirements.txt